silver-hornet/silver-hornet.github.io/_posts/2020-09-14-prototype-number-wizard.md

 The AI should instead check against some other value that doesn’t change.
 We know the range should always be between 1 and 1000, inclusive.
 So the min and max values should check against that.
 They shouldn’t be free to change themselves to whatever they would like.

-So to solve this first issue, we could add in two new variables (gameMin and gameMax), then use `Mathf.Clamp` to clamp all guesses to between the gameMin and gameMax values.
+So to solve this first issue, we could serialize two new variables (gameMin and gameMax) at the top of the script, then set their values to 1 and 1000 in the Inspector.
+Then back in the script we can use `Mathf.Clamp` to clamp all guesses to between the gameMin and gameMax values.
+The gameMin and gameMax

     void Start()
     {